parkersarsfield/blog/src/pages/blog/gatsby.md

 ```

 Overall the switch to Gatsby was a great decision.
 I have a faster, more customizable site that I pay a lot less for.
 Win-win-win.
 Let me know your experiences and if you also made the switch.

-If you're still confused about how a static site can benefit you, check out [this post I wrote.](/blog/)